shawnyu5/seneca_prof_review/README.md

 # Development

 Requires a local postgres data base instance.
 Rename `example.env` to `.env` and fill out data base information.
+Then run `npm i` to install al dependencies, and `npm start` to start server.